On $w$-mixtures: Finite convex combinations of prescribed component distributions: Information geometry and -divergences

-\item A {\em pair of dual affine connections} $\nabla$ and $\nabla^*$ for defining how vectors are transported ``parallel'' from any source tangent plane $T_p$ to any target tangent plane $T_{q}$.
-In differential geometry, a {\em connection} $\nabla$ allows one to define geodesics as auto-parallel curves $\gamma$: $\nabla_{\dot \gamma} \dot \gamma=0$. $\nabla$ can also be extended to a differential operator, called the {\em covariant derivative} acting on vector fields.
-An affine connection $\nabla$ is defined by its Christoffel symbols $\Gamma_{ijk}$. \end{enumerate}
+\item A {\em pair of dual torsion-free affine connections} $\nabla$ and $\nabla^*$ for defining how vectors are ``parallel'' transported from any source tangent plane $T_p$ to any target tangent plane $T_{q}$.
+In differential geometry, an affine {\em connection} $\nabla$ allows one to define {\em $\nabla$-geodesics} as auto-parallel curves $\gamma$: $\nabla_{\dot \gamma} \dot \gamma=0$.
+The symbol $\nabla$ is also used to define a differential operator, called the {\em covariant derivative} acting on vector fields (and more generally any type of tensors).
+An affine connection $\nabla$ is defined by its Christoffel symbols $\Gamma_{ijk}$ which are smooth functions expressed in a local coordinate chart. \end{enumerate}

 Given a divergence $D(\cdot:\cdot)$, we can induce~\cite{Eguchi-1992,IGDiv-2010} the metric tensor by